lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 summary: Training a singing voice conversion model on my voice
 ---

-Recently, there has been a lot of talk about so-called [AI music](https://www.npr.org/2023/04/21/1171032649/ai-music-heart-on-my-sleeve-drake-the-weeknd), which in May 2023, likely refers to taking a song made by a person and applying a voice conversion model to the vocals to make it sound like Kanye, Drake, or any other artist singing the lyrics.
-Though if you're reading this in the future, AI music might be entirely different.
+Recently, there has been a lot of talk about so-called [AI music](https://www.npr.org/2023/04/21/1171032649/ai-music-heart-on-my-sleeve-drake-the-weeknd), which in May 2023, likely refers to taking a song made by a person and applying a voice conversion effect to the vocals to make it sound like Kanye, Drake, or any other artist singing the lyrics.
+Though if you're reading this in the future, AI music might mean something entirely different.

 This weekend I wanted to play with this voice conversion technology to make AI covers of my own.
-But, instead of taking a song and making it sound like someone else was singing it, I wanted to take some tunes and hear me singing them.
-I have no natural singing talent *at all*, as you can listen to in the example later in the article.
+But, instead of taking a song's vocals and making them sound like Drake, I wanted to take some tunes and hear me singing them.

 The results were amazing!
+I created a decent model with less than 20 minutes of voice data that sounded like I could sing with perfect pitch across multiple languages.
+I have no natural singing talent *at all*, as you can listen to in the example later in the article.

 If you are eager to get straight to the point: [this](https://www.youtube.com/watch?v=KES3UPP6pqg&list=PLYwKkLiwYbByrr1Mj4wpfMVrnTH9XeylO&index=1) is the finished product and [SoVITS](https://github.com/svc-develop-team/so-vits-svc) is the tool I used.